Skip to main content

 SQL Code ReviewStrong (Automated Review)Average (Custom Rules)Average (Built-in Rules)XXX

-Data SecuritySensitive Data ProtectionIntelligent data classification and grading, complete data anonymization + encryptionSupport manual settings, but can be easily bypassedSupport manual settings, but can be easily bypassedXXX
+Data SecuritySensitive Data ProtectionIntelligent data classification and grading, complete data desensitization + encryptionSupport manual settings, but can be easily bypassedSupport manual settings, but can be easily bypassedXXX

 Permission Authorization ModeRBAC + ABAC, administrator authorization + active applicationRBAC, administrator authorization + active applicationRBAC, administrator authorizationXXX